 An initial validation is carried out by the survey IT application when data suppliers enrich their input data with location variables.
 The application validates the formats and values of variables.
 Likewise, a check is carried out on the quality of address matching.
 By means of a log file, suppliers are informed about potential errors and have the option of correcting the data before they are sent to the FSO.

-In addition, he FSO has implemented a data validation procedure to detect missings, errors or outliers and a consequent data treatment procedure to impute missings when possible, verify and correct errors and exclude outliers.
+In addition, the FSO has implemented a data validation procedure to detect missings, errors or outliers and a consequent data treatment procedure to impute missings when possible, verify and correct errors and exclude outliers.
 This procedure is applied directly after the data reception at the FSO.

 18.5.
 Data compilation